Time Pressure in Software Engineering: A Systematic Review: Methodology

 \subsection{Database search methodology}

-Part of the initial database search was based on our previous work~\cite{kuutila2017reviewing}, in which we used the Scopus database search with Latent dirichlet allocation (LDA) clustering to get an overview of where time pressure has been studied.
-We used Scopus for the primary literature search, and the search strings can be found in Table~\ref{tab:search}.
-We used the tool \emph{Publish or perish 5}\footnote{\url{https://harzing.com/resources/publish-or-perish}} to complement the search from Scopus with Google Scholar searches.
-We complemented the Scopus search with Google Scholar-searches because Google Scholar also searches in the article full-text, while Scopus searches only for title, abstract, and keywords.
+Part of the initial database search was based on our previous work~\cite{kuutila2017reviewing}, in which we used the Scopus database search with Latent Dirichlet Allocation (LDA) clustering to get an overview of where time pressure has been studied.
+As advocated by Kitchenham and Charters~\cite{kitchenham2007guidelines}, we used multiple trial searches to establish keywords and synonyms for time pressure, all of which can be found in Table~\ref{tab:search}.
+We used Scopus and Google Scholar for the primary literature search from databases.
+All used search strings can be found in Table~\ref{tab:search}, together with the number of total results and the number of primary sources we included for our review.
+Because Google Scholar also searches in the article full-text, while Scopus searches only for title, abstract, and keywords, we used the tool \emph{Publish or perish 5}\footnote{\url{https://harzing.com/resources/publish-or-perish}} to complement the search from Scopus with Google Scholar searches.
 For the complementary Google Scholar search, we took only the first 100 results for each search.
-Additionally, we performed some ad hoc searches, and they resulted in four additional papers.
-Altogether, we included 37 papers from the 2,018 found with repository searches.
-In the flowchart described in Figure ~\ref{fig:flowchart}, the initial search can be found in the activity "Initial search," and the additional papers found with ad hoc searches are added to the final set of papers as "+4."
+Additionally, we performed some ad hoc searches, and they resulted in six additional papers.
+Altogether, we included 61 sources from the 2,100 found with repository searches.
+In the flowchart described in Figure~\ref{fig:flowchart}, the initial search can be found in the activity "Initial search," and the additional papers found with ad hoc searches are added to the final set of papers as "+7."